Dream-Team-Group19/DreamWorkOut/README.md

 ---

 ### User Stories
-// TODO: Enumerate User Stories
-1. User can...

----

-### Wireframes
-// TODO: Add Wireframe Images

----

-### App Pitch Presentation
-// TODO: Add link to Pitch Presentation Deck

-# README

-Workout/Music App (https://hackmd.io/SR5ovxoOTQ6cCrvQ33qnGw?edit) (described in that link) will look like the following in your README:

-## 1. User Stories (Required and Optional)

 **Required Must-have Stories**
  * Users can log in/register
  * Users pick from a category of workouts (chest, lower, full, etc) for the day